Dawei-Chen-Math/Dawei-Chen-Math.github.io/README.md

 摘要: Introducing the notion of generic rigidity for maps into moduli spaces of projective manifolds with good minimal model.
 We conjecture that a moduli space, which fails  being the generic rigidity, is a Shimura variety of rank >1.
 We shall discuss some evidences to this conjecture.
 This is a joint project with Chen-Hu-Sun.

+张翼华 (清华大学)
+题目: Characterization of non ergodic directions in branched double covers of Veech surfaces
+摘要: A closed Riemann surface together with a holomorphic 1-form on it defines a translation surface, which is none other than a section of the canonical line bundle of the Riemann surface.
+The collection of all such sections forms a bundle of the moduli space of closed Riemann surfaces, sometimes referred to as the Hodge bundle.
+The existence of an action of SL(2,R) on this bundle is one of the main sources of interplay between geometry and dynamics on moduli spaces.
+When the SL(2,R)-orbit is closed, its projection to moduli space is called a Teichmuller curve and the any holomorphic 1-form with this property is called a Veech surface.
+Translation surfaces are themselves interesting geometric structures, e.g. they exhibit a 1-parameter family of directional flows and in the case of Veech surfaces as discovered in 1989, these flows exhibit a certain dichotomy: they are either completely periodic or uniquely ergodic.
+In this talk, I will describe a different kind of dichotomy discovered in 2011 by Cheung-Hubert-Masur that arises from the investigation of the Hausdorff dimension of the set of nonergodic directions.
+This result relies on an extension of Masur’s divergence obtained by Cheung-Eskin in 2007, which allowed for the characterization of non ergodic directions in the case of branched double covers of flat tori.
+Recently, my student Yuming WEI has shown how to extend the dichotomy Hausdorff dimension result to the general case of branched double covers of tori.
+My goal in this talk is to explain how the characterization of non ergodic directions further extends to certain branhed double covers of Veech surfaces.

 陈亦飞 (中国科学院数学所)
 题目: Jordan property of automorphism groups of surfaces of positive characteristic
 摘要: A classical theorem of C. Jordan asserts the general linear group $GL_n$ over a field of characteristic zero is Jordan.
 That is, any finite subgroup of G contains a normal abelian subgroup of index at most J, where J is an integer only depends on the group G.
 For the Cremona group of rank n, which is the birational automorphism group of the projective space of dim n, J.-P. Serre proved that the Cremona group of rank 2 has Jordan property.
 Serre conjectured that the Cremona group of rank n has Jordan property.
 Prokhorov and Shramov proved the Cremona group of rank 3 has Jordan property, and they pointed out Serre's conjecture holds if the boundedness of Fano varieties conjecture (BAB conjecture) holds.
 As the BAB conjecture is proved by the Fields medalist Caucher Birkar, Serre's conjecture holds.
 In this talk, we will discuss Jordan property for automorphism groups of surfaces of positive characteristic.
 This is a joint work with C. Shramov.

+谈胜利 (华东师范大学)
+题目: 代数曲面叶层化和庞加莱问题
+摘要: 我们将介绍代数曲面叶层化和庞加莱问题的研究历史与最新进展。

 胡勇 (上海交通大学)
 题目: Noether inequality for irregular threefolds of general type